The term “checks and balances” refers to the separation of powers that results from divided branches of government outlined in the U.S. Constitution.

 Our forefathers in their wisdom established a system of checks and balances in our Constitution to limit power in any one branch of government.
 That system has worked effectively for more than 200 years to limit power, but it also led to periods of legislative gridlock.
 We are in one of those periods of total gridlock with the current partial shutdown of the federal government.
 Each of the parties has dug in.

-Throughout the years, many have argued that the system of checks and balances is failing, as noted here, in reference to NSA’s controversial practice of telephone surveillance of U.S. citizens.
+Throughout the years, many have argued the checks and balances system is failing.

-During the Trump administration, the system of “checks and balances” came under intense scrutiny, with a litany of articles suggesting the 45th president, with help from Congress, had placed too much power in the hands of the Executive branch.
+During President Donald Trump’s administration, the system of “checks and balances” came under intense scrutiny, with a litany of articles suggesting the 45th president, with help from Congress, had placed too much power in the hands of the Executive branch.

-Many blame the rise of intense partisanship over the last 20 years to further erosion of our system of checks and balances.
+Many attribute the rise of intense partisanship in the early 21st century to further erosion of the U.S. system of checks and balances.